How your feedback has shaped the Geary Boulevard Improvement Project

-What We Did: After Outreach Round 1, we proposed three tools to respond to feedback: 1) Reducing the number of parking spaces removed on Geary Boulevard and adding parking supply on some side streets near Geary; 2) A new proposal to extend parking meter operation hours to include nights and Sundays to increase parking availability during those times; and 3) Development of a curb plan to modify commercial and passenger loading zones to support businesses.
+What We Did: After Outreach Round 1, we proposed three tools to respond to feedback: 1) Reducing the number of parking spaces removed on Geary Boulevard and adding replacement parking on some cross streets near Geary; 2) A new proposal to extend parking meter operation hours to include nights and Sundays to increase parking availability during those times; and 3) Development of a curb plan to modify commercial and passenger loading zones to support businesses.
 These three tools were shared during outreach Round 2, where further feedback led to modifying the curb plan and dropping the proposal to extend meter hours (more details below).

 Evening and Sunday meter expansion

 What was Proposed: To increase parking availability for people visiting businesses or making other short-term trips, the project proposed introducing new weekday evening (6-10pm) and Sunday (12-6pm) metering on Geary Boulevard between 14th and 28th avenues.

 What We Heard: Stakeholders expressed a variety of concerns with the proposal, including:

 A majority of respondents (over 70%) indicated they were probably or definitely opposed to the proposal;